manuelmarcano22/muselabbook16/_posts/2016-04-04-halpha-in-cvs.md

 Cool AM, Bolton AS.
 Blue Stars and Binary Stars in NGC 6397: Case Study of a Collapsed-Core Globular Cluster.
 In eprint: arXiv:astro-ph/0201166; 2002 [cited 2016 Apr 3]. p.
 163. Available from: http://adsabs.harvard.edu/abs/2002ASPC..263..163C

+Harris WE.
+A Catalog of Parameters for Globular Clusters in the Milky Way.
+The Astronomical Journal [Internet].
+1996 Oct 1 [cited 2016 Mar 31];112:1487.
+Available from: http://adsabs.harvard.edu/abs/1996AJ....112.1487H

+[Harris]: http://adsabs.harvard.edu/abs/1996AJ....112.1487H "Harris WE.
+A Catalog of Parameters for Globular Clusters in the Milky Way.
+The Astronomical Journal [Internet].
+1996 Oct 1 [cited 2016 Mar 31];112:1487.
+Available from: http://adsabs.harvard.edu/abs/1996AJ....112.1487H"